nickthecoder/tickle/README.md

 whose graphics card can't handle most games I've thrown at it.

 Support for scripting language is a little patchy at the moment (some features only work with Kotlin).
 I'm working on it!
 So I advise you to use only Kotlin for now.
+Update.
+I've written a whole game in Groovy ;-)

 The Scene Editor is a little rough in places, but no show-stoppers AFAIK.